-- 14.1 Periodic reviews will be undertaken during the financial year to assess the recoverability of debt outstanding, with a final review at the financial year-end.
-The following factors will be considered in the reviews: - The type of debt; - How long it has been unpaid; and - The history of the debt since it was raised.
+- 14.1 A review will be undertaken to assess the recoverability of debt outstanding at the year-end.
+The following factors will be considered in the review: - The type of debt; - How long it has been unpaid; and - The history of the debt since it was raised.